AnuragSahu/Noob_coder_things/_posts/2019-06-18-Progress-of-5th-day.md

 ---
-title: "Progress on the 5th Day."
+title: "Progress on 5th Day."
 ---

 Today I went ahead and made an account in <a href="https://www.spoj.com">SPOJ</a> (Sphere Online Judge).